 In fact, being comfortably prepared for the great outdoors is super important.
 With this in mind, I’d suggest teaming this combo with a long-sleeved thermal top or t-shirt, thick joggers or sports leggings and faux-fur lined boots or wellies.

 Bonus points for adding a beanie hat, scarf and gloves to keep the chill at bay for hours of play.

 For those delightfully lazy weekends where there’s nothing on your to-do list but to finish a good book and squeeze in a cheeky nap, chunky knitted cardigans are the only way to go.

 Paired with your favourite jeans, oversized joggers or knitted lounge trews and a slouchy t-shirt, this look can be levelled-up for any last-minute outdoor plans by adding some midi-heel suede boots.

 (Finding it difficult to switch off when you finally do get that hallowed bit of downtime?
-We don’t blame you given all the underlying uncertainty we’ve dealt with over the past couple of years.
-In this case, we’ve put together a guide on ways to unwind — you can thank us later!)
+I don’t blame you given all the underlying uncertainty we’ve dealt with over the past couple of years.
+In this case, I’ve put together a guide on ways to unwind — thank me later!)

 5. A Job Interview

 As we move into “The Big Chill” post-Christmas, it’s good to be prepped for any life-changing opportunities that may be on the horizon.

 For a unique way to marry both professionalism and warmth, try an oversized plaid blazer with a boxy blouse and trusty cigarette trousers for your next meeting.
 Then throw on a charming wool peacoat over the top for travelling there and back in style.